wolf-adam-eily/rnaseq_for_model_plant/README.md

 Let's now visualize this edge list in Cytoscape.
 The end result should look something like this:
 <img src="complete_edge_list.csv.png">

 While this is nice, we would like some computational proof of which groups have the highest connectivity and the degree of relationships among groups.
 We will term "connectivity" for this tutorial simply as the number of neighbors a group has.
 We will term "degree of relationship" as the number of neighbors through which one group must go before reaching the other group + 1.
 Looking at our Cytoscape output we see that for connected groups the greatest degree of relationships is 2.
-For groups in separate clusters we will call their degree of relationship as -Inf.
+For groups in separate clusters we will call their degree of relationship as Inf.

 If you click on the export button in Cytoscape, we will have the option of exporting the network.
 Click on that and export the network as a .xml file.